Torri D Hart

 Email: torri.hart@austin.utexas.edu

-Hart began her career as an eighth-grade English teacher in Southern Virginia where she became passionate about providing equitable educational resources and opportunities to rural students.
+Hart began her career as an eighth-grade English teacher in Southern Virginia where she became passionate about providing equitable educational resources and opportunities to students in rural spaces.
 After completing her first year of teaching, she moved to Northern Virginia where she completed her M.A. while working as a technical writer and secondary English teacher.
 She taught at the middle and high school levels, including collegiate composition courses, for six years before pursuing doctoral studies.
 Prior to beginning her work with UT, Hart served as a government-contracted Strategic Communications Analyst for the United States Coast Guard.
-Each position has contributed to her skillset as a Research Assistant in Educational Policy and as an Assistant Instructor and Program Coordinator in Rhetoric & Writing with UT.
+Each position has contributed to her skillset as a Teaching and Research Assistant in Educational Leadership & Policy.